Raffaele Di Gennaro: Inter Milan

-Di Gennaro was the starting goalkeeper for Inter Milan U19, who ended up winning the NextGen Series and the Campionato Nazionale Primavera.
+Di Gennaro was the starting goalkeeper for Inter U19, which went on to win the NextGen Series and the Campionato Nazionale Primavera.
 Di Gennaro missed half of both the 2010–11 and 2011–12 seasons due to injury.
-Di Gennaro remained as one of the keeper for Primavera in 2012–13 season as an overage player.
+Di Gennaro remained as one of the keepers for Primavera in the 2012–13 season as an overage player.

 Loan to Cittadella

 In July 2013, Di Gennaro was loaned out to Serie B club Cittadella He made his professional debut on 11 August in the second round of Coppa Italia in a 1–0 home win over Savona.
 Six days later, on 18 August, he played in third round in a 4–0 away defeat against Inter.
 On 24 August, Di Gennaro made his Serie B debut and he kept his first clean sheet for Cittadella in a 0–0 away draw against Spezia.
 On 14 September he kept his second clean sheet in a 0–0 home draw against Latina.
 Two weeks later his third in a 1–0 home win over Crotone.
 Di Gennaro ended his loan to Cittadella with 41 appearances and 12 clean sheets and conceding 50 goals.